 The Fate of the Furious

-The eighth film in the blockbuster Fast and Furious franchise sings the 4K Ultra HD Blu-ray thanks to incredible HDR-enhanced colors, driving home just what the format is capable of (see what we did there?)
+The eighth film in the blockbuster Fast and Furious franchise sings the praises of 4K Ultra HD Blu-ray thanks to incredible HDR-enhanced brightness, driving home just what the format is capable of (see what we did there?)

 Flesh tones look astonishing on this disc, as do the HDR-enhanced explosions that litter the film.
 Colors also impress – witness the opening race in sunny Cuba to see how much of a difference HDR makes to this kind of film.